francoisledroff/aio-aem-events-sample/README.md

         "aio.encoded.pkcs8": "$[secret:aio_encoded_pkcs8]"
     }

+To keep this project simple to use locally, we provide a [sample Workspace OSGI configuration](aio.config/src/main/content/jcr_root/apps/mysite/osgiconfig/config/com.adobe.aio.aem.workspace.internal.WorkspaceSupplierImpl.cfg.json) leveraging system environment variables only.

-### Add `aio-aem-events` and `aio.config` as an Embedded/Sub packages
+### Add `aio-aem-events` and `aio.config` as embedded packages

-For `aio-aem-events` to be enabled for our `mysite` sample, the only remaining build configuration is to Add `aio-aem-events` and `aio.config` as an Embedded/Sub packages.
+Now we have the configuration ready, the last step is to add `aio-aem-events` and `aio.config` as an Embedded/Sub packages.

-For this we edited `all/pom.xml` file, and did:
+For this edit `all/pom.xml` file, and
 * set `aio-aem-events.version` in the `properties` section to use the latest [version from maven central](https://repo1.maven.org/maven2/com/adobe/aio/aem/aio-aem-events)
 * add `aio-aem-events` and `aio.config` in the `dependencies` section